 9:00 – 12:00 Global Learning Language Immersion Community

 12:00 – 1:00 Languages lunches on the Move

 1:00 – 4:00 Standards- and Proficiency-Based Planning for Language, Intercultural, and Global Learning

 *TEAM DISCOUNT: Before registering as a TEAM, contact Iva McLean at firstname.lastname@example.org for special instructions.

 Bring a TEAM of two teachers or more from your school district and receive a 20% discount on registration.

 There is a block of rooms available at the DoubleTree by Hilton Madison Downtown.
 A complimentary shuttle service is available to the Pyle center and airport.
 Reserve prior to July 8th for the group rate.
-Use this link to obtain the discounted rate of $159/night.

 Dr. Ariel Tichnor-Wagner is a faculty member in the Educational Leadership and Policy Studies department at the Boston University Wheelock College of Education & Human Development.
 Her research and teaching focus on education policy and program implementation, school improvement, global citizenship education, and civic education.
 Having begun her career as an elementary school teacher of immigrant students in a low-income urban school district, Ariel is deeply committed to identifying and supporting the implementation of effective policies and practices that improve the academic and social-emotional outcomes of culturally and linguistically diverse students.